Varun-2538/Koan/README.md

 **Koan** is a powerful no-code platform that enables users to design complex DeFi workflows and deploy decentralized applications through an intuitive node-based visual interface.
 With built-in AI agents and comprehensive DeFi protocol integrations, Koan makes blockchain development accessible to everyone.

+## 🎯 Our Mission

+**Koan is designed to be inclusive, not exclusive.** Our aim is to enable anyone to build and code their ideas, regardless of their technical background or blockchain experience.
+We believe that the advantages of web3 technology should be accessible to everyone: from complete beginners to seasoned developers.
+By providing intuitive visual tools and AI-powered assistance, we're democratizing access to decentralized finance and empowering creators from all walks of life to participate in the web3 revolution.

 ## 🌟 Key Features

 - **🎨 Visual Workflow Builder**: Drag-and-drop node-based interface powered by React Flow